2004 Pacific typhoon season: Typhoon Megi (Lawin)

 Typhoon Megi was the fourth of eight significant tropical cyclones to form during August.
 Megi was initially spotted 260 miles west of Guam on August 11, slowly developing into Tropical Depression 18W on the August 14, strengthening into a tropical storm on the August 16, and ultimately into a typhoon on the August 18 to the southwest of Japan.
-Megi moved northwest through the Ryūkyū islands before recurving northeastward towards South Korea and Japan.
+Megi moved northwest through the Ryūkyū Islands before recurving northeastward towards South Korea and Japan.
 Megi sped across northern Honshū before completing its transition into a nontropical low off the east coast of Hokkaidō.
 The resultant ocean cyclone moved rapidly eastward, reaching a point near 42N/174E late on the August 22.

 Despite peaking at only minimal typhoon intensity, Megi had a significant impact on both Japan and South Korea.
 In Japan, the highest storm total rainfall noted was 610 mm at Tomisato between August 17 and 21, with 398 mm falling in a 24‑hour period.
 The highest wind gust was 109 mph/48.7 m/s at Izuhara, Nagasaki early on the August 19.
 The lowest measured pressure was 974.1 mbar at Izuhara.
 In South Korea, the heaviest 24‑hour rain total was 332.5 mm at Wando between late on the August 17 and 18.
 News reports indicated that five people were reported dead or missing after Typhoon Megi in South Korea.
 The number left homeless rose to more than 2400.
 Typhoon Megi left at least ten dead in Japan.
 Megi's landfall on northern Japan resulted in large blackouts as 130,000 homes were left in the dark.
 A group of about 165 primary school students were stranded by a Megi-induced landslide in western Japan, though were successfully rescued by helicopter.
 Megi is the Korean word for the catfish.

 Typhoon Chaba

 Chaba formed on August 18 in the open Western Pacific.
 It moved westward, strengthening into a tropical storm on August 19 and a typhoon on August 20.
 Chaba turned to the northwest, and rapidly intensified to a 155 kn/180 mph super typhoon on the August 22 with an estimated minimum central pressure of 910 mbar, becoming the strongest typhoon of the year.
 After fluctuating between 100 kn/115 mph and super typhoon status for several days, Chaba weakened as it turned to the north, and hit the southwestern Japanese island of Honshū.
 It accelerated to the northeast, and became extratropical on August 31.
 The storm killed seven people and caused $2 billion in damages.
+The name "Chaba" was submitted by Cambodia and refers to the Chinese hibiscus.